 Our liturgies are spiritual experiences where we encourage people to sing, dance, and eat together.
 A space where we share silences, concerns, and prayers to God.
 A safe place where we gather to hear Scripture and listen for the still voice of God.
 A sacred room where our priests teach with compassion and the Assembly witness the love of God and self.
 Our worship is designed to be fully participatory!
 Therefore, we welcome all people –especially strangers and children—to worship with us and to receive Holy Communion.

-Join us on the Second Sunday of every month at the 10:30am Morning Mass where we also offer a Healing Mass!
+Join us on the third Sunday at 11:00am when no baptism is scheduled.
 The Mass Setting is one for Reconciliation, and includes a gathering at the Altar for the Eucharistic Prayer as well as anointing, as desired, with sacred oil.
 Special prayers and music are offered for healing, and beginning in December (December 9th) , our Friary Dogs will be available in the Library for a session of Pet Therapy!
 Come and heal with God every month!